zeekay/requisite/README.md

 - Very minimal and fast browser CommonJS module implementation.
 - Completely Asynchronous bundling suitable for use in Node.js applications.
 - Simple JavaScript API.
+- Easy access to JavaScript AST making it simple to write your own transformations.

 ### Usage